Zethearc/Software-Engineering/README.md

 2. Using the console access the caption model folder.
 3. Execute the command `"pip install requirements.txt"`.
 4. Once all the requirements are installed, run the server with the command `"python app.py"`.
 5. Wait for it to run.
-There will be IP addresses of the server, copy that one (any of those 2) in the app that has as name `"MyAPI"` where it says base url.
+There will be IP addresses of the server, copy that one (any of those 2) in the app that has as name `"MyAPI"` where it says base URL.
 6. Compile and install the application again, and the caption model should work.